Altinn/altinn-studio-docs/content/api/apps/instances/_index.nb.md

 ## Simplified instansiation

-For scenarios where the multipart is not required there is created a new API that is simpler.
+For scenarios where the multipart is not required there is a new API that is simpler.
 It supports both key-value prefilling and copying data from an archived instance.

 The endpoint is available at